Agios Pavlos, Chalkidiki

 Agios Pavlos (Greek: Άγιος Παύλος) is a village and a community in Chalkidiki, Greece.
 It is part of the municipality Nea Propontida, southeast of Thessaloniki.
-The community consists of the villages Agios Pavlos and Nea Irakleia (population in 2011 491 and 832 respectively).
+The community consists of the villages Agios Pavlos and Nea Irakleia, and has a population of 1,196 (2021).
 Nea Irakleia has a school, a church and a beach.

 Geography

 Farmlands cover the coastline around Nea Irakleia while the mountains cover the rest of the community.
 Tourism is very common during the summer months.